jaypshah27/Physical-Design-Using-OpenLANE-SKY130/README.md

   <img src="images/d2_cell_design_flow.PNG">

  ### Characterization Flow
-  There are few problems of Standard Cells in polygon level format (GDSII).
-Some of them are:
+  Standard Cells in polygon level format have a few issues (GDSII).
+Among them are:
-  - Extraction of functionality is complicated and unnecessary as it is known
+- As is well known, functionality extraction is complicated and unnecessary. - As is well known, functionality extraction is complicated and unnecessary.
+- As is well known, functionality extraction is complicated and unnecessary.
-  - Functional/Delay simulation takes way too long
+- Functional/Delay simulation takes far too long.
-  - Power extraction for a whole chip takes too long
+- Power extraction for an entire chip takes far too long.
-  - Automatic detection of timing constraints (e.g. Setup time) is difficult
+- Automatic detection of timing constraints (e.g. Setup time) is difficult.

-  A solution to above problems is Cell Characterization.
-It is a simple model for delay, function, constraints and power on cell/gate level.
-The Characterization Flow consists of the following stages:
+  Cell Characterization is a solution to the problems listed above.
+It is a straightforward model for delay, function, constraints, and power at the cell/gate level.
+The following stages comprise the Characterization Flow:
-  1. Netlist Extraction - Transistors, resistances and capacitances are extracted with special tools and saved as SPICE netlist (or similar)
+1. Netlist Extraction - Using special tools, transistors, resistances, and capacitances are extracted and saved as SPICE netlists (or similar)
-  2. Specification of parameters - Library-wide parameters have to be specified: e.g. max Transition time
+2. Parameter specification - Library-wide parameters must be specified: For example, maximum Transition Time
-  3. Model selection and specification - The used models determine the required data
+3. Model selection and specification - The models used determine the necessary data.
-  4. Measurement - The cells are simulated with a SPICE-like tool to obtain the required data
+4. Measurement - To obtain the required data, the cells are simulated using a SPICE-like tool.
-  5. Model Generation - The obtained data is fed into the models
+5. Model Generation – The data collected is fed into the models.
-  6. Verification - Different checks are performed to ensure the correctness of the characterization
+6. Verification - Various checks are performed to ensure that the characterization is correct.

 # Day 3 - Design library cell using Magic Layout and ngspice characterization
   Every Design is represented by equivalent cell design.
 All the standard cell designs are available in the Cell Library.
 A fully custom cell design that meets all rules can be added to the library.
 To begin with, a CMOS Inverter is designed in Magic Layout Tool and analysis is carried out using NGSPICE tool.